resource-design-pattern/skeleton-generator/README.md

-# skeleton-generator
+# RESOURCE DESIGN PATTERN - SKELETON GENERATOR

-A bash script to generate the skeleton for the Resource Design Pattern, supporting several programming languages.
+This bash package will generate the Skeleton for the Resource Design Pattern.

+Support for several programming languages are available.